 - 1. All infrastructure policies, plans and projects should build in resilience to the risks of climate changes projected during their lifetimes. - 2.
-All infrastructure policies, plans and projects should be consistent with countries' adopted climate targets and policies and long-term ambitions, and able to be justified in the context of the international long-term goal of holding average global warming to under 2°C (if not 1.5°C).
+All infrastructure policies, plans and projects should be consistent with countries' adopted climate targets and policies and long-term ambitions, and able to be justified in the context of the international long-term goal of holding average global warming to under 2° C (if not 1.5° C).

-These principles should be included in the G20 Global Infrastructure Initiative, as well as used to guide the investment strategies of public and private finance institutions, particularly multilateral and national development banks.
-Governments, development banks and the private sector should cooperate to share experience and best practice in mainstreaming climate into infrastructure policies, plans and projects85.
+These principles should be included in the G20 Global Infrastructure Initiative, and also guide relevant activities such as the "Compact with Africa" and the investment strategies of public and private finance institutions, particularly multilateral and national development banks.
+Governments, development banks and the private sector should cooperate to share experience and best practice in mainstreaming climate into infrastructure policies, plans and projects100.